Swiss Guard Band: Structure

 Because the composition of the musicians always changes every few months, the band does not participate in very many major events during a given year.
 An example of this is the Federal Music Festival in Montreux, which it participated in for the first time in 25 years in 2016.
 The first time it participated in the festival was in 1991, which was the first time it had left the Vatican walls as a group.

+Uniform distinctions

+The musicians of the band wear the same uniform as regular Swiss Guards of their rank, i.e. musicians at rank of Corporal and below wear the distinctive tricolour uniform commonly associated with the guard, whilst musicians at rank of Sergeant wear the black tunic and crimson breeches of normal Sergeants.
+In neither case are there any uniform distinctions.

+The drummers of the band, however, wear a slightly different uniform.
+In this variant, the red slashes in the sleeves and cuffs on normal enlisted Guard uniforms are coloured black on drummer uniforms, and the helmets have a black and yellow plume.
+Drummers also wear their drums and equipment on a leather crossbelt.